-The Adviser has no current plans to hire a subadviser with respect to these Funds.
-Nevertheless, the Adviser and the Trust have received an exemptive order from the U.S. Securities and Exchange Commission for a manager-ofmanagers structure that allows the Adviser, subject to the approval of the Board of Trustees, to hire, replace or terminate a subadviser (excluding hiring a subadviser which is an affiliate of the Adviser) without the approval of shareholders.
+The Adviser and the Trust have received an exemptive order from the U.S. Securities and Exchange Commission for a manager-of-managers structure that allows the Adviser, subject to the approval of the Board of Trustees, to hire, replace or terminate a subadviser (excluding hiring a subadviser which is an affiliate of the Adviser) without the approval of shareholders.
 The order also allows the Adviser to revise a subadvisory agreement with an unaffiliated subadviser with the approval of the Board of Trustees but without shareholder approval.
-Currently, the Funds are managed directly by the Adviser, but if a new unaffiliated subadviser is hired for a Fund, shareholders will receive information about the new subadviser within 90 days of the change.
+If a new unaffiliated subadviser is hired for a Fund, shareholders will receive information about the new subadviser within 90 days of the change.
 The exemptive order allows the Funds greater flexibility, enabling them to operate more efficiently.